omaramin-2000/HA-track-pc-usage/README.md

 ## Requirements:

-- Python 3 or above on Windows
+- Python 3 or above on Windows or Linux
 - MQTT broker add-on and the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/) must be set up in Home Assistant